javialsal/javialsal/README.md

 That is why I decided to join <strong><a href="https://github.com/lewagon">Le Wagon </a></strong>in April 2023 to learn how to code, get to know the tech ecosystem and face new challenges!
 <br>
 <br>
-<li> 🔭 I’m currently looking for a team to keep learning and contribute on making internet a cooler and better place.</li>
+🔭 I’m currently looking for a team to keep learning and contribute on making internet a cooler and better place.
 <br>
 <br>